jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Bindings

+To constrict an object or to tightly hold multiple objects together.
+{:.tangent}

 - **[Double constrictor knot.][double-constrictor]** The most manly of bindings.
 Use in place of clove hitch or right-angle knot.
 The old-timers say you have to cut it off; but with synthetic rope, untying is perfectly